Next Start

 Welded materials may not join properly if the edges are not sufficiently cleaned and beveled beforehand.
 Impurities such as dirt, paint and oil may block access to the pure material.

 These obstructions can cause gaps between the welded materials, which prevent a clean weld.
-Welders may then also apply excessive heat, causing metals to cool and harden too quickly and leaving gaps where there should be molten material.
+Welders may also apply excessive heat, causing metals to harden too quickly, leaving gaps where there should be molten material.

 A shielding gas of the incorrect type or quantity will not provide adequate protection against porosity.
 It may also allow too much nitrogen from the air into the weld area, where it can become trapped in the materials as they cool, causing porosity.